litestar-org/litestar.dev/page/about/litestar-releases.rst

 Before a new major release, we will make ``alpha``, ``beta``, and release candidate (``rc``) releases, numbered as ``<major>.<minor>.<patch><release_type><number>``.
 For example, ``2.0.0alpha1``, ``2.0.0beta1``, ``2.0.0rc1``.

+- ``alpha``
-- **alpha**: Early developer preview.
+    Early developer preview.
 Features may not be complete and breaking changes can occur.

+- ``beta``
-- **beta**: More stable preview release.
+    More stable preview release.
 Feature complete, no major breaking changes expected.

+- ``rc``
-- **rc**: Release candidate.
+    Release candidate.
 Feature freeze, only bugfixes until final release.
     Suitable for testing migration to the upcoming major release.

 Long-term Support Releases (LTS)
 --------------------------------